dschalk/monads-for-functional-javascript/README.md

-#JS-monads-stable -v1.55555
+#JS-monads-stable

-In this version, MonadStream has been dropped.
+In this version, the global object "O" is no longer in use.
+Monad instances now exist on window intead of O. MonadStream has also been dropped.
 It was dead weight.
 Simple function calls are now doing what MonadStream instances were doing in the simulated dice game and persistent, shared todo list.

 This repository contains the code that is running online at [JS-monads-stable](http://schalk.net:3055) in a [Motorcycle.js](https://github.com/motorcyclejs) application.
 Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom".